I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksdatarange_music.md

 The device is a software synthesizer.

+`Channels`

+Specifies the maximum number of simultaneous channels that can be played by an internal synthesizer device.
+If the device is a port, this member is not meaningful and is set to zero.

+`Notes`

+Specifies the maximum number of simultaneous notes that can be played by an internal synthesizer device.
+If the device is a port, this member is not meaningful and is set to zero.

+`ChannelMask`

+Specifies which channels an internal synthesizer device responds to, where the least significant bit refers to channel 0 and the most significant bit to channel 15.
+Port devices that transmit on all channels set this member to 0xFFFF.

 ## Remarks
 For examples of data ranges that use the KSDATARANGE_MUSIC structure, see <a href="https://msdn.microsoft.com/392eadf7-9c6e-4527-bc84-a2916623c154">MIDI Stream Data Range</a> and <a href="https://msdn.microsoft.com/e3423901-330e-4a86-a921-6678e1c45a97">DirectMusic Stream Data Range</a>.